Analysis: Trump's infamous obsession with TV helped define Jan. 6 too

 Of course.

+What was he doing while the Capitol was under siege?
+See for yourself.
+Donald Trump is a disgrace to America. pic.twitter.com/tgjdSe2zYZ— Adam Kinzinger🇺🇦🇺🇸✌️ (@AdamKinzinger) July 21, 2022

-A media critic once characterized Trump as a self-invention, but a true child of television: The real estate developer, celebrity tabloid fodder, best-selling author, relentless name-merchandiser, reality-show star, and birther-conspiracy enthusiast kindled his presidential ambitions in television news green rooms and gave them life under the klieg lights in air-conditioned studios with the ending of ratings-chasing executives and seemingly credulous TV talk show hosts.
+A media critic once characterized Trump as a self-invention, but a true child of television: The real estate developer, celebrity tabloid fodder, best-selling author, relentless name-merchandiser, reality-show star and birther-conspiracy enthusiast kindled his presidential ambitions in television news green rooms.
+He gave them life under the klieg lights in air-conditioned studios with care and tending from ratings-chasing executives and seemingly credulous TV talk show hosts.

 Based on a mastery of the rhythms of cable and morning TV talk shows, Trump projected a conviction that he could credibly opine on national and world events and ultimately control them.
 His fascination with the medium yielded to outrage that the crowds at his inauguration in January 2017 did not appear, on television, to match those of President Barack Obama — leading to false claims on his presidency's first weekend that were easily disproved and ushered in what proved to be an administration of antagonism.